Sacred Geometry Gallery

 For centuries, these forms were treated as instruments, not decoration.
 Artisans set them into temples and cathedrals, scholars drafted them into treatises, and initiatory schools used them to train attention, memory, and proportion.
 Geometry was a way to study order with the eyes and the hands at the same time.

-Spend a few minutes with each plate and let your pacing slow down.
-Follow the repetitions, intersections, and expansions until the pattern becomes familiar.
+Follow one plate slowly.
 That practice can settle mental noise, improve spatial clarity, and sharpen your sense of relationship across scales, from your own body to the larger structures of nature.

 Seven circles in hex order, the first lattice of creation.